 The Cooper-Norcross Inventory of Preferences (C-NIP) enables clients to express their preferences for psychotherapy.
 For instance, would they like a therapist who focuses mainly on their thoughts, or who focuses mainly on their feelings?

-The C-NIP summarizes any strong preferences that clients might have on four dimensions:
+The C-NIP summarizes any strong preferences that clients might have on four dimensions of therapist style:

 Therapist directiveness vs Client directiveness